Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Discussion

 Additionally, due to the fabrication process, some difficulties arise in the theoretical analysis of the beams.
 For one, there are many factors that affect the properties and cross-section of the materials, such as temperature, extrusion speed, the nozzle diameter, the layer height, the presence of voids, and more.
 Because of this, the values for stiffness and ultimate strength of the printing materials cannot be known exactly.
 To add to this, the Anisoprint datasheet~\cite{CCF_Datasheet} provides data for a tensile test, and not a flexural test.
 Furthermore, during the printing process, the material is heated and subsequently cools down, introducing residual thermal stresses in the samples.
 Modelling this process is complex, and beyond the scope of this paper, so only a simplified model was used.
 Additionally, the temperature difference between the printing temperature and the ambient temperature is not trivial.
 The temperature difference is a rough approximation, since the material significantly cools down from its extrusion temperature by the time it solidifies.
 Based on the high calculated values (\SI{-203}{} to \SI{-217}{\mega\Pa}), the model likely overestimated the residual thermal stress, since these values come close to the yield stress in compression.

 Lastly, the fiber breakage could not be shown on the micrograph, due to only being able to make transverse cuts of the sample.
-A micrograph of a longitudinal cut or micro-CT could potentially give definite proof of fiber breakage.
+A micrograph of a longitudinal cut or micro-CT could potentially give definite proof of fiber breakage, as shown in~\cite{Chang2025-he}.